paritytech/polkadot/README.md

 ### Debian-based (Debian, Ubuntu)

 Currently supports Debian 10 (Buster) and Ubuntu 20.04 (Focal), and derivatives.
+You can either run the installation as the root user or run the installation as a non-root user with elevated privileges.
+There are slight changes for each type of user when importing the gpg keys and when adding the Parity repo.

+#### Install using the root user

 Run the following commands as the `root` user.

 ```bash
 # Import the security@parity.io GPG key